 The first step to defending any serious felony case is to identify the goals: Avoid a prison sentence and avoid a felony conviction.
 Every case is different, so there are numerous ways to achieve the desired result.

-At Flaherty Defense Firm, we will work to get the charge reduced or dismissed.
+We will work to get the charge reduced or dismissed.
 Here is a brief checklist of issues we look at in defending charges of Fleeing or Eluding:

 - We will take the deposition of the officers involved.
 The purpose of this is to prepare for trial.
 It is also to offer mitigating evidence that may lead to the officer agreeing to a reduced charge.

-- We will raise the issue of whether your failure to stop was truly “willful.”
+- We will raise the issue of whether your failure to stop was truly “willful”.

 - If you are charged with Aggravated Fleeing or Eluding, we will force the state to prove whether you acted with a wanton disregard for the safety of others.